Generalized theta functions, strange duality, and odd orthogonal bundles on curves: Introduction

 Let $\mathcal{M}^{par}_{\Spin(m)}$ be the moduli stack of pairs $(S,\Psf)$, where $S\to C$ is a $\Spin(m)$ bundle and $\Psf$ is a maximal parabolic subgroup of the fiber $S_{p}$ preserving an isotropic line in the associated orthogonal bundle.
 A theorem of Laszlo-Sorger \cite{LaszloSorger:97} states that $H^0(\mathcal{M}^{par}_{\Spin(m)},\mathcal{P}(\ell))$ is naturally isomorphic to $\mathcal{V}^{*}_{\ell\omega_1}(\mathfrak{X},\mathfrak{so}(m),\ell)$, for a suitable choice of line bundle $\Pcal(\ell)\to \mathcal{M}^{par}_{\Spin(m)}$.
 Theorem \ref{twistedconformal} raises the question of whether $\mathcal{M}_{\Spin(m)}$ and $\mathcal{M}^{-}_{\Spin(m)}$ are related by a Hecke type elementary transformation.

-Recall that an \emph{oriented orthogonal bundle} on $C$ is a pair $(E,q)$, where $E\to C$ is a vector bundle with trivial determinant and a nondegenerate quadratic form $q: E\otimes E\to \Ocal_C$.
+Recall that an \emph{oriented orthogonal bundle} on $C$ is a pair $(E,q)$, where $E\to C$ is a vector bundle with trivial determinant and a nondegenerate quadratic form $q: E\otimes E\to \Ocal_C$ with obvious compatibility of trivialization with $\det E$ and $\det q$.
 In \cite{Abe:13}, T. Abe defines a transformation yielding a new orthogonal bundle $E^\iota$ from an orthogonal bundle $E$ equipped with an isotropic line in the fiber $E_p$.
 Below we observe that the bundles $E^\iota$ and $E$ have opposite Stiefel-Whitney classes, meaning that the $\iota$-transform switches components of $\mathcal{M}_{\SO(m)}$.
 We then extend the $\iota$-transform to a Hecke type elementary transformation on Clifford bundles (see \eqref{eqn:hecke}).
 This enables us to give an alternative proof of Theorem \ref{twistedconformal}.
 The advantage of this identification will be seen in Theorem \ref{projflat} below.
 The details of this construction are contained in Section \ref{sec:parabolic}.